Supervision Technology Risks: Educate, Analyze and Manage

 The STREAM Technology Lab's underlying premise is that the rapidly increasing complexity of information technology and the increasingly important contribution of IT to operations risk creates material knowledge gaps between examiners and industry IT practitioners.
 The intention is to have a combination of classroom lecture and technical lab "hands-on" exercises.
 All classes are weeklong unless otherwise noted.
 Through your participation in these classes, we hope to narrow that gap and ensure the stability, integrity and efficiency of the nation's monetary, financial and payment systems.

 - New labs: We continually look for opportunities to introduce and enhance hands-on labs and other interactive exercises.
-The topic of cyber threats has been introduced into various IT classes through hand-on exercises or demonstrations that incorporate foundational and applied network and security concepts to promote an understanding of risks and controls.
+The topic of cybersecurity threats is covered in various IT classes through hand-on exercises or demonstrations that incorporate foundational and applied network and security concepts to promote an understanding of risks and controls.

 A non-refundable registration fee of $550.00 will apply to all non-Federal Reserve System participants.